owulveryck/blog/content/post/software1.5.md

 ## LSTM

 LSTM are a bit more complex than vanilla RNN.
-Therefore, a naive go implementation as made for the RNN is harder to code.
+Therefore, a naive Go implementation as made for the RNN is harder to code.

 As one of my goal is to understand how things deeply works (some articles such as "[Yes you should understand backprop](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b)" makes me confident that it is not a waste of time).